bt-glv/nvim-config/doc/roadmap.md

 - Feature: Which key
 - Feature: QQ on terminal mode cds to that terminal's path.
-- Feature: add support for lsp actions like lsp rename

 - Experiment: Replace cmp.nvim with blink.cmp
 - Feature: make a toggleable shell buffer